 Elders seem to be most likely to have fully paid-for homes.
-In most places in California, it isn’t usual to have equity exceeding the California homestead exemption of $175,000 for those over 65.
+In many places in California, it isn’t unusual to have equity exceeding the California homestead exemption when the homeowners have held the house for years.

 All of the value in a home above the exemption amount is exposed to claims of a victim of the owner’s negligence.